 Muddy Work Areas Toolbox Talk

-When holding a job that is primarily done on the outside, there are many weather conditions that can pose a problem.
-When it rains, it is going to create damp, wet, and muddy situations.
-That can make certain tasks dangerous or even impossible to complete.
+When holding a job that is primarily done outside, there are many weather conditions that can pose a problem.
+When it rains, it is going to create damp, wet, and muddy conditions, which can make certain tasks dangerous or even impossible to complete.

 Working construction, there are usually deadlines to meet and you don't always have time for the rain to slow you down.
-The health and safety of employees always come first.
-If things are too muddy, some precautions will need to be put into place.
+However, the health and safety of employees should always come first.
+If work areas are too muddy, some precautions will need to be put into place.

 Safety protocols and regulations are put into place to protect everyone on the worksite.
 When these are ignored, you are risking getting injured on the job.
-Some examples of the many injuries and hazards that there are when working in muddy conditions are:
+Some examples of the many injuries and hazards that arise when working in muddy work areas include:

 Sprains and Strains

-Have you ever walked through muddy areas, it can be thick and sticky?
+Have you ever walked through muddy areas?
+If so, then you know mud can be thick and sticky.
 When you are doing this, it is very easy for a work boot to get stuck in the mud, causing you to twist, yank, and maneuver to get it out.
-There is even a good chance that you may lose your balance and fall due to all of this.
+There is even a good chance that you may lose your balance and fall in the process.
 All of these scenarios can result in you spraining, straining, or even breaking something on your body.

 Overturned Equipment and Crashed Vehicles

 A construction site is very commonly filled with a lot of open ground with dirt and dust.
 When it rains, all of the dirt is going to become muddy.
 This is creating a slick environment for vehicles and heavy equipment to travel on.
-These heavy pieces of machinery need to be able to have traction with the ground when moving, mud is going to make that a very difficult situation.
+These heavy pieces of machinery need to be able to have traction with the ground when moving.
+Mud can complicate heavy equipment operation, leading to overturns and even crashes.

 Slips, Trips, and Falls